 Rakuten, created in 1997 in Japan and at the origin of the marketplace concept, became one of the largest e-commerce platforms worldwide.
 Along with the global marketplaces, Rakuten supports an ever-expanding list of acquisitions and strategic investments in disruptive industries and growing markets, such as communications, financial services, digital contents, and gathers more than one billion users in an international ecosystem.

-Rakuten Institute of Technology (RIT) is the research and innovation department of Rakuten, with teams in Tokyo, Paris, Boston, Singapore, Bengaluru.
+Rakuten Institute of Technology (RIT) is the research and innovation department of Rakuten, with teams in Tokyo, Paris, Boston, San Mateo, Singapore, Bengaluru.
 RIT does applied research in the domains of computer vision, natural language processing, machine / deep Learning and customer behaviour analysis.

 This challenge focusses on prediction of colour attribute of products from a large-scale multimodal (text and image) e-commerce product catalog data of Rakuten Ichiba marketplace.